JOJ0/mpc1k-seq/README.md

 your SEARCHTERM "FunkBG" was not found!
 ```

-Punk would instead be found and we would have similar options as with our first search above:
+PunkBG would instead be found and we would have similar options as with our first search above:

 ```
 seq.py -b "80" -s "Punk" .